pute293/riso/README.md

     puts

-    # Enumerate volumes in an iso image
+    # enumerate volumes in an iso image
     iso.volumes.each do |volume|
       puts volume.name
       puts volume
       puts volume.ls  # ls -lR

-      # Enumerate files in a volume (you can also use #each method)
+      # enumerate files in a volume
       volume.each_with_index do |file, idx|
         # dump file content
         puts "#{idx} => #{file}"